 First off thanks for not calling a pest controller to kill the bees, this is the last resort.
 It always better to contact a local beekeeper, who will be happy to rehouse the bee swarm for you.

-Bees can no longer survive in the wild by themselves, due to parasite Mite in New Zealand.
-Beekeepers are essential these days to keep the Bees alive.
+Bees can no longer survive in the wild by themselves, due to a parasite Mite in New Zealand.
+Beekeepers are essential in keeping the Bees alive.

 It’s a natural phenomenon….DON’T PANIC!

 The reason is that Bees swarm as part of their instinct to spread their genetic line so as to ensure their survival as a species.
 Over the ‘Bee Season’ numbers in the hive increase to around 60,000….overcrowding can trigger ‘the swarm instinct’ and you will get Bee Swarms.